pkgcraft/pkgcraft-python/README.md

 tox -e python
 ```

-All testing is generally done under tox using many targets to perform different
+For development purposes, testing is performed under tox using varying targets
-functions.
+for different functions.
 Use `tox list` to see all the target descriptions.